 Research

-Previous research includes:
+Previous research projects:

 exploring elderly experiences with loneliness and lifelong learning in rural, Northern communities